llm-bible/llm-bible.github.io/_publications/jiang2023generative.markdown

 bibkey: jiang2023generative
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.10266"}
-tags: ['Prompting', 'Training Techniques', 'In-Context Learning', 'Reinforcement Learning']
+tags: ['Training Techniques', 'Prompting', 'In-Context Learning', 'Reinforcement Learning']
 ---
 As one of the most exciting features of large language models (LLMs), in-context learning is a mixed blessing.
 While it allows users to